st-f4tima/CS121_LabAct3-4/README.md

 - Currency metadata including symbols, subunits, and       central banks

 ## 🏗️ How It Works

 This project consists of an abstract base class `Currency` that defines a standard interface for all currencies - the parent class.
+It is extended by four subclasses namely: `PhilippinePeso`, `JapaneseYen`, `USDollar`, and `IndianRupee`.
+Each currency class comes with the following properties inherited from `Currency`:

+- `amount`: a private property that signifies the value of each currency
+- `currency_code`: code representation (ex.
+"PHP", "JPY", "USD", "INR")
+- `symbol`: currency symbol (ex. "₱", "¥", "$", "₹")
+- `sub_unit`: fractional unit (ex. "centavo", "sen")
+- `rate_to_usd`: the exchange rate relative to 1 USD

+And also the method:

+- `convert_to(amount, target_currency)`: converts the current amount into a specified target currency using USDollar as a base.

+- `compare_with(amount, other_currency)`: compares which in two different currencies is stronger using USDollar as basis currency.
+Conversions work by converting first to USD, then from USD to the target currency.

+## 💻 Code Snippet
 ```python
 class Currency(ABC):
     def __init__(self, currency_code, symbol, sub_unit, rate_to_usd, central_bank):